-Two years later, Michael and Rachel, having just moved back from Montreal and Britain respectively, were reunited by chance when they each ran into their former bookstore manager.
-Since then they have lived and traveled together on three continents – teaching English in Bangkok, studying and working in London, and finally settling again in Toronto.
+Two years later, Michael and Rachel, having just moved back from Montreal and Britain respectively, were reunited by chance.
+Since then they have lived and travelled together on three continents – teaching English in Bangkok, studying and working in London, and finally settling again in Toronto.

-Now, Michael and Rachel have decided to legally recognize their commitment to each other, and celebrate it in the presence of their family and friends.
+Now, they have decided to legally recognize their commitment to each other, and celebrate it in the presence of their family and friends.